Drink Alcohol Only in Moderation

 - Heart disease

 Even moderate drinking may raise your risk for some types of heart disease and cancer.
-For some types of cancer, the risk increases even at low levels of drinking (for example, less than 1 drink in a day).
+For example, the risk of breast cancer increases even at low levels of drinking (for example, less than 1 drink in a day).

-Drinking too much can also put you at risk for:
+Alcohol can also change your behavior.
+Drinking too much can put you and others at risk for:

-- Unintended pregnancy or STDs (sexually transmitted diseases)
+- Unplanned pregnancy or STIs (sexually transmitted infections) from unprotected sex

 What is alcohol use disorder?

-If drinking causes serious problems in your life, you may have alcohol use disorder.
-Alcoholism is a type of alcohol use disorder.
+If drinking causes problems in your life, you may have alcohol use disorder (also called alcoholism).

-- You can’t control how much you drink
+- You can’t control how much or how often you drink

 - You need to drink more and more to feel the effects